-- - "InfoKids: a transversal and longitudinal solution enhancing patients and caregivers experience in emergency departments by disrupting the care process paradigm" team of the University Hospitals of Geneva on winning the 2017 IHF/Dr Kwang Tae Kim Grand Award
+- - University Hospitals of Geneva (Switzerland), Winner of the 2017 IHF/Dr Kwang Tae Kim Grand Award for "InfoKids: a transversal and longitudinal solution enhancing patients and caregivers experience in emergency departments by disrupting the care process paradigm"

 It was a great honour for the Norwegian Patient Safety Programme to receive the Excellence Award for Quality & Safety and Patient-centered Care at the World Hospital Congress 2017.
 Norway has taken great steps to improve patient safety and reduce patient harm, and the award is a symbol of international recognition of these efforts.
 Receiving the award gained the attention of the health and care personnel and the most central stakeholders in the health and care services.
 The Norwegian Minister of Health announced that it was a big day for the Norwegian health and care service and congratulated those who work with patient safety every day.

-- - Anne-Grete Skjellanger, Director, Norwegian Patient Safety Programme on winning the 2017 Excellence Award for Quality & Safety and Patient-centered Care for "Reforming the Norwegian Healthcare System through the Norwegian Patient Safety Programme"
+- - Anne-Grete Skjellanger, Director, Norwegian Patient Safety Programme (Norway), Winner of the 2017 Excellence Award for Quality & Safety and Patient-centered Care for "Reforming the Norwegian Healthcare System through the Norwegian Patient Safety Programme"

 For more than a decade now, Narayana Health has taken on various social responsibilities, informed by our Chairman, Dr Devi Shetty's vision and understanding of the gaps in Indian healthcare.
 These programs have been in alignment with our vision towards equitable, accessible and affordable healthcare for all.
 Our programs have been recognized at a national level; however, receiving an award from IHF for the mobile obstetric monitoring program is testimony to that fact that the ethos of CSR is truly international and permeates all borders.